Arjunbadola/arjunbadola.github.io/_posts/2020-07-05-The Science Of Investing.md

 Before ending this first rule I would like to quote Warren Buffett here:

 The stock market is a no-called-strike game.
 You don’t have to swing at everything–you can wait for your pitch.
-The problem when you are a money manager is that your fans keep yelling, ‘Swing, you bum!’
+The problem when you are a money manager is that your fans keep yelling, ‘Swing, you bum!’- Warren Buffett

-Warren Buffett
 Second Rule

 The author says 50% of the hitting is dependent on ‘proper thinking’.
 It is just not studying the pitcher or the situation of the game but to also ‘anticipate’.
 In baseball when the hitter is about to get its pitch, there are always some voices from the audience ‘guessing’ the pitch.
 They shout, ‘don’t do it!’.